Definition

 - Altcoins carry higher risk-reward profiles than Bitcoin

 - Altcoins can be classified in terms of risk into small, mid or large-cap cryptocurrencies.
-Most altcoins & crypto projects will not achieve what they set out to do – you should always DYOR before investing
+Most altcoins & crypto projects will not achieve what they set out to do – you should always DYOR.

 Pros